ktorch/ktorch/docs/complex.rst

 After a complex tensor is created, there are some PyTorch information functions that allow retrieval of the real and imaginary parts:

-- `real <https://pytorch.org/docs/stable/generated/torch.real.html>`_: given an :ref:`api-pointer <pointers>` to a complex tensor, returns the real part.
+- `real <https://pytorch.org/docs/stable/generated/torch.real.html>`_: given an :ref:`api-pointer <ptr>` to a complex tensor, returns the real part.
-- `imag <https://pytorch.org/docs/stable/generated/torch.imag.html>`_: given an :ref:`api-pointer <pointers>` to a complex tensor, returns the imaginary part.
+- `imag <https://pytorch.org/docs/stable/generated/torch.imag.html>`_: given an :ref:`api-pointer <ptr>` to a complex tensor, returns the imaginary part.
-- `isreal <https://pytorch.org/docs/stable/generated/torch.isreal.html>`_: given an :ref:`api-pointer <pointers>` to a complex tensor, returns true where the imaginary part is zero.
+- `isreal <https://pytorch.org/docs/stable/generated/torch.isreal.html>`_: given an :ref:`api-pointer <ptr>` to a complex tensor, returns true where the imaginary part is zero.

 The k interface implements these functions to return either k values or new tensors: